rojas70/MAEG-3080-project/00-Setting-Up-IDE.md

 * Pycharm Professional (recommended)

-		1.Go to official webiste [link](https://www.jetbrains.com/pycharm/).
+	1. Go to official webiste [link](https://www.jetbrains.com/pycharm/).
-		2. Sign up an account with CUHK student email for free
+	1. Sign up an account with CUHK student email for free
-		3. Download and install Pycharm Pro and activate.
+	1. Download and install Pycharm Pro and activate.

 ## 2. How to Setup Up a Pycharm Project